Dance and Nia

 Belly Dance I (Beledi)

-A graceful and popular Middle Eastern Dance form.
-Participants in this class continue toexpand their dance technique and proficiency.
-Dance choreography is presented and students have the option of learning to play finger cymbals.
-Use of the veil continues and students may bring their own (a sheer fabric, 3 yards long X 45” wide) or use one available for class use.
-Students in this class should have attended prior sessions of Belly Dance I. Ages 15 and up
+This graceful and popular Middle Eastern dance form is more appropriately known as Beledi or Oriental Dance.
+Participants in this class continue to develop their technique, learning more advanced movements and variations.
+Group choreography fosters the social nature of dance and allows students to use the skills they have learned.
+Students also have the option of learning to play finger cymbals.
+Use of the veil continues and participants may bring their own (a sheer fabric 3 yards long X 45” wide) or use one available for class use.
+Students in this class should have attended several sessions of Belly Dance I. Ages 15 and up.